Residency Interview Preparation: Common Questions and How to Practice

 - Why do you want to train in our residency program?

-You’re also likely to be asked about your undergraduate and medical school research, clinical experiences, challenges you’ve faced, and experiences working with teams (especially conflict situations).
+You’re also likely to be asked about your undergraduate and medical school research, clinical experiences, challenges you’ve faced, and experiences working with teams – especially conflict situations.

 Before diving directly into responding to these questions, it’s important to take a moment and identify what you really want to convey in your interview.
 What three things do you want the interviewer to remember about you, above anything else?
 Some of these things might be experiences you’ve had – such as your year working with AmeriCorps before medical school or a unique situation you encountered in your chosen specialty that changed your outlook.
 Or they could be personal qualities, such as your resilience, your cultural humility, or your curiosity.
-Whatever they are, keeping them clearly in mind as you practice will make it easier to express them during the interview, and more likely to be remembered by your interviewer.
+Whatever they are, keeping them clearly in mind as you practice will make it easier to express them during the interview – and more likely to be remembered by your interviewer.

 Now it’s time to practice, practice, and then practice some more!

-Remember that you want your interview to feel conversational, engaging, and unrehearsed.
+Remember that you want your interview to seem conversational, engaging, and unrehearsed.
 That’s a tall order when you’re feeling nervous and maybe even a little desperate.
 Practice is the only thing that will help you feel comfortable and able to act naturally.

 There are many ways you can practice: